iuliaaa2110/MuzeuDeArta_online/README.md

 A prototype site for an online art museum.
 Project made in the first year of studying web techniques.
 Unfortunately all the files are placed in the same folder and now it's a bit too late to change that.
+Just click on any .html file to see the web page popping up.